mikel/mail/README.md

 implementation that makes generating, sending and parsing emails a no brainer.

-It is also designed form the ground up to work with the more modern versions of Ruby.
+It is also designed from the ground up to work with the more modern versions of Ruby.
 This is because Ruby > 1.9 handles text encodings much more wonderfully than Ruby 1.8.x and so these features have been taken full advantage of in this library allowing Mail to handle a lot more messages more cleanly than TMail.